 Us too.
 Beyond i-D, who or what would you say has been the biggest influence on your career?

 David Sims and Rick Owens.

-Rather than any other part of the industry, what specifically drew you to modelling?
+Rather than any other part of the industry, what specifically drew you to modeling?

 Can you remember the first girl you scouted?
 Where did you find her?